A HariPo oneshot

 "Roxanne still fancies him.
 And I—I don't like him so much that I'd take any chances."
-Fred took several deep breaths.
+Freddie took several deep breaths.
 "I'll just…go find a nice witch and—"

 "Yeah, well, I don't like arrogant bastards."

-"A nice guy who just happens to grab other guys' arses."
+"A nice bloke who just happens to grab other blokes' arses."

 "He hasn't grabbed anyone who's not you."
-Lorcan leaned in so only Fred heard him.
+Lorcan leaned in so only Freddie heard him.
 "He hasn't even been that familiar with Roxanne."

 It was Freddie's turn to quirk an eyebrow.
 "Paying that much attention to my little sis, are you?"

-The blonde pinked, but ignored the jab.
+The blond's cheeks pinked, but he ignored the jab.
 "Look, all I'm saying is that there's something there.
 Whether you believe it or not, it's there.
 Whether you want to act on it or not, well…" He scratched his head.
 "I dunno what to tell you, mate.
 But Roxanne deserves someone better."